byoso/Markdown_imperator/README.md

 - redo -> ctrl+y

 ### Next features (wip) :
-- complete the menus and other fancy things
-- ability to create multiple databases to store the documents, and switch easily among them.
+- ability switch easily among databases.
 - ability to copy some selected documents from a database to another